 If you're taking an antidepressant, you're not alone.
-Use of antidepressant medications has grown by nearly 400% over the past 20 years.
-According to the National Center for Health Statistics (NCHS) approximately 1 in 10 Americans are currently taking some form of medication to deal with depression.
+The use of antidepressant medications has grown by nearly 400% over the past 20 years.
+According to the National Center for Health Statistics (NCHS), approximately 1 in 10 Americans are currently taking some form of medication to deal with depression.

 That's profitable news for the people making the pills, but the side effects may be causing problems for patients.
 Up to 25% of people taking antidepressant medications may see a weight gain of 10 pounds or more.

 To be fair, in some the weight gain may not be caused by the medication, but simply a change in mood.
 Depression can make food unappetizing or cause people to lose interest in eating.
 Weight loss follows.
 If depression is lifted, the appetite often returns.